-This is especially true if you are staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the higher-end resorts for part of your time and a lesser category hotel for the other.
+This is especially true if you're staying on-site for part of the visit and off-site for the other, but it's also possible if you stay at one of the higher-end resorts for part of your time and a lesser category hotel for the other.
 For example, maybe you've been jumping for the chance to stay at Disney's Animal Kingdom Lodge (a deluxe hotel).
-Plan a few relaxed days to splurge on your safari staycation, and balance the remainder of your stay at a value resort, such as POP Century Resort, when you'll be spending less time in the room and more time hopping to the parks.
+Plan a few relaxed days to splurge on your safari staycation, and balance the remainder of your stay at a value resort, such as Disney's Pop Century Resort, when you'll be spending less time in the room and more time hopping to the parks.
 The only suggestion I have if you're going to do this is to stay at the nicer hotel on the second half of the visit!
 If you stay at the best first, you're likely to be disappointed when you downgrade.

 Cons of a Split Stay in Orlando

-While Disney World offers complimentary transportation via Disney's Magical Express to and from the airport, Universal does not.
-Furthermore, there is no free transportation between the two resorts, which means you would need to rent a car, take a cab or utilize a ride share service such as Uber or Lyft to hop between the resorts.
+Unfrogtunately, there is no free transportation between the two resorts, which means you would need to rent a car (you can save some green if you rent a car through Undercover Tourist!), take a cab or utilize a ride-sharing service such as Uber or Lyft to hop between the resorts.
 If your split stay is within the same resort, you can hop between hotels using the resort's free transportation.

 For a split stay, you may never get quite as comfortable as you would if you were staying at one hotel, because at some point you're going to have to pack it all up and schlep it to another hotel.